haiiliin/abqpy/_sources/user/environment/pde-basics.rst.txt

 Use one of the following methods to start the Abaqus PDE.
 The first two methods start the Abaqus PDE with a link to an Abaqus/CAE session.
 The last method starts the Abaqus PDE independently from Abaqus/CAE:

-- In Abaqus/CAE, select FileAbaqus PDE from the main menu bar.
+- In Abaqus/CAE, select File -> Abaqus PDE from the main menu bar.

 - From a system command prompt, enter